 Kingston Area Mobile Crisis Rapid Response Team (MCRTT) and Crisis Outreach & Support Team (COAST)

 These programs are operated in partnership with Kingston Police, AMHS-KFLA Crisis Workers are paired with specially trained front-line officers from the Kingston Police.
-These teams will respond to emergency and non-emergency mental health calls from within the community as a uniformed response (MCRRT) and plainclothes follow up team (COAST).
-These teams are dispatched as appropriate to respond to 911 calls and aim to better support individuals in crisis and divert individuals from emergency rooms where possible.
+These teams will respond to emergency and non-emergency mental health-related calls from within the community as a uniformed response (MCRRT), 7am-4am, 7 days per week, and plainclothes follow up team by appointment (COAST).